Elbing, Kansas: Radio

 Elbing is served by numerous radio stations of the Wichita-Hutchinson listening market area, and satellite radio.
 See Media in Wichita, Kansas.

 Television

 Elbing is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV, and satellite TV.
 See Media in Wichita, Kansas.

 Infrastructure

 Transportation

 The Oklahoma Kansas Texas (OKT) line of the Union Pacific Railroad runs north–south through the east side of the city.
 Elbing had a depot when the city was founded but was removed in the 1970s.

+The Chicago, Rock Island and Pacific Railroad formerly provided passenger rail service to Elbing on their mainline from Minneapolis to Houston until at least 1951.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.